 Please note that our information may be listed under our former name, The Task Force for Child Survival and Development, for years prior to 2009.

-The Task Force for Global Health meets all 20 Charity Standards established by the Better Business Bureau and is certified by TRACE, an organization founded to assure partners and governments that international service agencies understand and comply with anti-bribery regulations.
+The Task Force for Global Health is certified by TRACE, an organization founded to assure partners and governments that international service agencies understand and comply with anti-bribery regulations.
 The Task Force meets all standards for certification.
 The Task Force has the highest level of transparency at GuideStar, an information service that specializes in reporting on US non-profit companies.

 Photo caption: Women carry drinking water from a community pump in Timbenao Village, Chikwawa District, Malawi during a mass drug administration for trachoma elimination.